What is the philosophy of Hun Camp at The Hun School of Princeton?

 How can I pay for camp?

-Camp is paid for with a credit card, check or debit card.
+Camp is paid for with a credit card or debit card.
 Our online registration portal accepts Visa, MasterCard, Discover, and American Express.

 My child does not attend The Hun School during the regular school year, but can he or she still register for day camp?

-Yes, the summer programs at The Hun School are open to any child as long as he or she meet the age requirements for the programs.
-Some of the summer school classes and upper-level math classes have prerequisites or age restrictions.
+Yes, the summer programs at The Hun School are open to any child as long as he or she meets the age requirements for the programs.
+Campers who want to be a JCIT have to be age 13 when camp begins.

 My child wants to attend camp but as a parent I would like some academics.
 Can a camper enroll in academics and camp?